2018ik/2018ik.github.io/_wiki/two_aspects_of_truth.markdown

 ### Simplicity vs Maturity

 On one hand, a Christian must mature in life and arrive as a full-grown man (Eph.
 4:13), but on the other hand, one must be simplified and to long for God like a little child (1 Pet.
 2:2).
 To be mature is a matter of spiritual maturity.
 To be simple is a matter of one's natural character and disposition.
 Humans by nature are very complicated; they have complicated emotions, complicated ambitions and complicated mental gymnastics and veils.
 These are what must be simplified, and believers should have a very simple and child-like enjoyment of Christ as food where they absorb Christ and care about nothing else.
 This results in spiritual growth unto maturity.

+### Not Doing vs Doing

+One one hand, man is a vessel, a container made by God to contain God.
+This is to not try to do anything, and to rather simply stop and receive the filling of God.
+However, God also gave man a stewardship (Eph.
+3:2) that he may serve God.
+However, this serving is not out of the self, but with God's filling as the source.
+Therefore, on one hand, man is simply a vessel who should stop his natural doing, and on the other hand, through the filling man is able to serve God in the proper way.

 ### Labor/Suffering vs Grace/Enjoyment